antvis/G6/docs/manual/middle/elements/edgeVisible.en.md

 ## Show/Hide a Node or an Edge

-Show and hide the node or the edge by the following four functions:
+Show and hide the node/edge/combo by the following six functions:

 ```javascript
 // Show the instance of the node nodeItem.
 The property `visible` of the node will be true after calling the following code